roxannejoncas/homepage/about/index.md

 date: 2019-12-09
 comments: false
 ---
+My name is Roxanne Joncas and I go by the pronouns she/her.
+I'm a writer and love books (as you can see on my <a target="blank" href="https://www.goodreads.com/user/show/109171596-roxanne-joncas">Goodreads page<a>).
+I also enjoy many other things, including: art, nature, photography, yoga, and bouldering.

-One of the interesting things about humans is that, although we live on the same planet, we experience the world differently.
+Sometimes I think I'm hard to define.
+Who am I?
+What do I love?
+What do I believe in?
+Then, I remember: one of the most interesting things about humans is that, although we live on the same planet, we experience the world differently.
 I'm visual and like to observe and capture experiences through writing.

 ![Inspiration Image](/assets/img/inspiration.png)